 A draft of 5-feet or less is highly recommended.
 A draft of 4' or less will be much better, and fact is the shallower your draft, the most stress free it will

-If you plan on cruising an of Canada’s Heritage Canals, including the very popular Trent-Severn Waterway, you must have a fully-loaded draft of 5’ or
+be.
+If you plan on cruising an of Canada’s Heritage Canals, including the very popular Trent-Severn Waterway, you must have a fully-loaded draft of

 While we know a few “Loopers” that have cruised ‘the American side” of this voyage as well as the St. Lawrence Seaway and Great Lakes via the